 Many symptoms associated with EDS, such as hypermobility and susceptibility to bruising and bleeding, are characteristic of low levels of essential nutrients.
 Inflammation of the stomach and small intestine, common in EDS, is known to result in malnutrition.
 The purpose of this study is to identify the most common nutritional deficiencies in individuals with EDS as a starting point for potential therapeutic targeting.

 Craniocervical instability, or increased mobility in the craniocervical junction, is common in hypermobility syndromes such as EDS.
 It can be debilitating or even life-threatening.
 However, the condition is often missed on imaging.
-The purpose of this study is to determine the efficacy of supine vs. upright vs. dynamic imaging (flexion/extension and rotation) in identifying OAA Instability.
+The purpose of this study is to determine the utility of three imaging positions in identifying Craniocervical Instability (CCI): supine vs. upright vs. upright dynamic imaging (flexion/extension) .

 Patients with EDS often have hand weakness.
 This could be attributed to cervical dysfunction/pathology or to joint position discrepancies/subluxations in the upper extremities.
 Osteopathic Manipulative Treatments (OMT) have long been used to ease pain, promote healing, and restore alignment.
 The purpose of this study is to determine the efficacy of upper extremity OMT in improving hand strength and function.

 Additional Areas of Interest

 - Ribcage biomechanical dysfunction and the effects on lung capacity; shoulder, sacroiliac joint, and hip stability; anxiety; autonomic function and cerebrospinal fluid flow